Brookfield (plantation)

-Brookfield Plantation was an about 2,000 acre plantation in Henrico County, Virginia in the late 18th and 19th-centuries.
+Brookfield was a plantation of about 2,000 acres in Henrico County, Virginia, in the late 18th and 19th centuries.
 It was first owned by the Prosser family and it is where Gabriel Prosser planned Gabriel's Rebellion of 1800.
 It is one of several lost historical buildings of the county, and it is near Bon Air, Virginia and Bryan Park in Richmond, Virginia.

 Gabriel's Rebellion

 Gabriel Prosser, a black preacher, planned a slave rebellion for 1800 that was named after him Gabriel's Rebellion.
-The plan was thwarted due to a "torrential thunderstorm" and when two enslaved men from the Sheppard family of Meadow Farm sounded the alarm of the upcoming plot.
+The plan was thwarted due to a "torrential thunderstorm" and when two enslaved men from the Sheppard family of nearby Meadow Farm sounded the alarm of the upcoming plot.
 Gabriel and other key individuals who planned the rebellion were tried and hanged.

 The plantation

 Brookfield was located near Brook Creek and about six miles north of Richmond.
 The main house was initially a large two-story frame building with a 5 bay structure and one-story wings.
 There were large porches on the front and back of the house.
 Behind the main house were a kitchen, a weaving house, two barns, sheds, stables, and a blacksmith shop.

-It was replaced in the mid-19th century with a "grander" residence and then burned down in 1910.
+It was replaced in the mid-19th century with a "grander" residence that burned down in 1910.
 The replacement was a two-story frame building.
 It had Corinthian columns and a hexastyle pedimented portico.
 Two bronze lions that had been on either side of the front steps are now in the yard of a house on Chamberlayne Avenue.